actions/setup-java/README.md

 If `check-latest` is set to `true`, the action first checks if the cached version is the latest one.
 If the locally cached version is not the most up-to-date, the latest version of Java will be downloaded.
 Set `check-latest` to `true` if you want the most up-to-date version of Java to always be used.
 Setting `check-latest` to `true` has performance implications as downloading versions of Java is slower than using cached versions.

-For Java distributions that are not cached on Hosted images, `check-latest` always behaves as `true` and downloads Java on-flight.
+For Java distributions that are not cached on Hosted images, `check-latest` always behaves as `true` and downloads Java on the fly.
 Check out [Hosted Tool Cache](docs/advanced-usage.md#Hosted-Tool-Cache) for more details about pre-cached Java versions.

 ```yaml